Preparing to Apply

 We will still accept supporting documents after the deadline date.
 Priority will be given to those applicants who complete their files promptly -- decisions are made on completed files only.
 Decisions on files without transcripts and/or TOEFL scores, where applicable, are delayed until the appropriate documents are received.

 Do I need to play an instrument to enter a program that is not in performance, for example composition?

 Yes.
 All applicants to undergraduate music degree and diploma programs must pass an audition in their principal instrument or in voice, regardless of the program choice.

 When do audition recordings have to be submitted?
-If I send a recorded material, do I still pay the audition fee?
+If I send recorded material, do I still pay the audition fee?

-Screening recordings for female voices and all jazz instruments must be received by January 15 for those wanting to have a live audition during the March period.
+Screening recordings for all classical voices and all jazz instruments must be received by January 15 for those wanting to have a live audition during the March period.
 Pending review of your screening recordings, it will be determined whether you will be invited to a live audition.
 If you cannot attend the live auditions in March, you will be required to submit a video recording by February 1st.
 All other instruments opting to audition by recordings should submit them no later than February 1.
 The non-refundable audition fee is for evaluating all audition material, whether it's live or recorded.

 Am I still eligible for a Music scholarship if I don't audition live?

 Applicants who do not attend a live audition will be eligible for Music scholarships provided a video audition is submitted on time.
 You will be automatically considered for a Music scholarship if you attend an on-campus audition, or if you submit video audition recordings by February 1 and your application was received by January 15.
 However, for string applicants we recommend that you attend a live audition due to an additional round of string specific scholarships.
 String applicants who submit a recorded audition must submit an additional video recording of a full concerto (done in one take) by February 1 to be eligible for Music scholarship consideration.